Ayan-Khan79/Class-Student-Infromation/README.md

 The video provides a walkthrough of the following key features:

-Student Portal: How students can easily register and manage their profiles.
+Student Registeration: How students can easily register and manage their profiles.
 Professor Portal:
 Searching for students by name or ID.
 Viewing the complete student list.
 Registering new students directly from the portal.

 ## 🎯 Features
-**Student Registration:**
+**Student Portal:**
 - Students can sign up and manage their information.

 **Professor Portal:**